pletfix/docs/en/cache.md

 <a name="instance"></a>
 ## Create a Cache Instance

-You may also use the `cache()` function to access the default cache store:
+You may use the `cache()` function to access the default cache store:

     $cache = cache();